Lifford: History

-Politics

-National government
+Political representation

-Lifford was once a constituency that elected two M.P.s (Members of Parliament) from the area to the Irish House of Commons from the years 1692 until 1800.
-More information on who represented the area can be found here at Lifford (Parliament of Ireland constituency).
+The borough constituency of Lifford elected two MPs to the Irish House of Commons from 1692 until 1800.
+It was disfranchised under the Acts of Union 1800.
+The borough corporation of the town was abolished under the Municipal Corporations (Ireland) Act 1840.

-Lifford is now part of the county-wide five-seat Donegal constituency.
-Prior to that, it was in the Dáil constituency of Donegal South-West.
-It had formerly been in Donegal North-East, but due to the population shift within the county, an electoral boundary review in 2008 moved the town and environs to Donegal Southwest.
-The town also moved from the Letterkenny Electoral Area to the Stranorlar Electoral Area as part of that boundary review.
-In the 2016 General Election, the constituency returned Charlie McConalogue (Fianna Fáil), Pearse Doherty (Sinn Féin), Pat "the Cope" Gallagher (Fianna Fáil), Joe McHugh (Fine Gael) and Thomas Pringle (Independent).

-Local government

-The town is part of the Lifford-Stranorlar Municipal District for the purposes of elections to Donegal County Council.
-As of 2016, there were two local residents who are councillors with Donegal County Council, namely Gerry Crawford (Fianna Fáil) and Gary Doherty (Sinn Féin).
+Lifford is part of the Dáil constituency of Donegal.

+For elections to Donegal County Council, it is part of the local electoral area of Lifford–Stranorlar.
+This area also forms a municipal district.

 Demographics

-Lifford Town has a population of 1,626 as of the 2016 census, an increase of 178 on the 2006 census.
-Of the 1,626 residents 794 were male and 832 female.
+Lifford has a population of 1,613 as of the 2022 census, a decrease of 13 on the 2016 census.
+Of the 1,626 residents in 2016, 794 were male and 832 female.

 Lifford is part of the Civil Parish of Clonleigh; with a population of 3,547, the parish is subdivided for electoral purposes into two separate Electoral Districts: Clonleigh North and Clonleigh South, which are mainly separated by the Burn Dale.
 In 2016, the population of Clonleigh North was 1,374 (711 male and 663 female) and in Clonleigh South the 2016 population was 2,173 (1,078 male and 1,095 female).

 Education

 Lifford is served by several schools, all of which are primary ("National") schools.
-For second level education students must travel elsewhere, with Raphoe or Stranorlar, or Strabane in Northern Ireland, being popular options.
+For second-level education students must travel elsewhere, with Raphoe or Stranorlar, or Strabane in Northern Ireland, being popular options.